retroelec/T-HMI-C64/README.md

 First adapt the file Makefile and choose the board you want the binary files to be uploaded for (adapt variable BOARD).
 Binary files for the Android BLE keyboard variant are also part of the git repository, so you don't have to compile them yourself if you don't want to.
-If you want to use the web keyboard, you have to provide the credentials of your WLAN and compile the binary yourself.
+If you want to use the web keyboard, you have to compile the binary yourself.

 Afterwards you can upload the binary files:
 make upload